ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If this interaction mode is supported for this client instance and request, the AS returns a redirect interaction response {{response-interact-redirect}}.
+The client instance manages this interaction method as described in {{interaction-redirect}}.

 #### Open an Application-specific URL {#request-interact-app}